freakent/dbus-mqtt-devices/README.md

 ## To Do
 1) Use of command line args
-2) Figure out why ctrl-C isn't working right
-3) Add support for more dbus-mqtt services
+2) Add support for more dbus-mqtt services

 ## Troubleshooting